HONOR CODE #1 – CONDUCT RECRUITING EFFORTS IN A RESPECTFUL & PROFESSIONAL MANNER.

 -Post SLP opportunities on Handshake & interview

 As it is impossible to avoid conflicts across all SLPs, it is important for students to be able to manage invitations in an organized fashion.
-The defined time-frame for recruiting SLP candidates is necessary so students know when to expect invitations and plan their summer commitments accordingly.
+The defined timeframe for recruiting SLP candidates is necessary so students know when to expect invitations and plan their summer commitments accordingly.
 We recommend SLP identification in the spring, because first semester juniors have not completed the first round of upper-level accounting classes, including Intermediate Accounting I and Professional Development in Accountancy, which introduces them to the recruiting process.
 These students need more time to establish themselves as accounting majors and prepare for spring recruiting.
-Since most of these students have only completed Principles of Financial Accounting as of the fall semester, it’s possible they will change their major after beginning upper-level coursework.
-We don’t want employers to spend time and resources intensively recruiting students who may end up declaring a different major.

-Students are programmed to consult Handshake for any professional opportunities, and posting your events will ensure maximum visibility (even if the posting re-directs to an application on your website).
-While interviews (on campus or otherwise) are not mandated for SLPs, it is a helpful relationship-building touch point that could enhance the prospect of an offer acceptance during the Summer Offer Period (June 1 – August 1).
+Students tend to consult Handshake for any professional opportunities, and posting your events will ensure maximum visibility (even if the posting re-directs to an application on your website).
+While interviews (on campus or otherwise) are not mandated for SLPs, it is a helpful relationship-building touch point that could enhance the prospect of an offer acceptance.

-Recruiters for peer firms who are known to host SLPs should make an effort to coordinate dates in their market.
+Recruiters for peer firms who host SLPs should make an effort to coordinate dates in their market.
 This coordination will ensure the candidate pool has an opportunity to attend as many SLPs as possible.
-Although the Summer Offer Period begins on June 1st, it does not mean that all programs must occur prior to that date.
-Students are advised to follow through with their SLP commitments throughout the summer even though they may have offers in-hand on June 1.
-Therefore, we hope there will be minimal instances of students canceling their attendance at an SLP that takes place after June 1.
+We advise students to follow through with their SLP commitments throughout the summer even though they may have offers in-hand.
+Therefore, we hope there will be minimal instances of students canceling their attendance at an SLP that takes place after receiving other offers.

 To assist students in planning their summer commitments, Auburn publicizes a listing of all SLPs, along with relevant application deadlines.
 If Auburn is not aware of a program, the students will generally be uninformed as well.

-Part of the messaging of the Summer Offer Period is that a student has until August 1 to make a decision.
-We appreciate all employers reinforcing this messaging and encouraging students to experience all summer opportunities to gain confidence in their decision.
+A tenet of the Honor Code is to allow students reasonable time to make a decision.
+We ask all employers to reinforce this messaging and encourage students to experience all summer opportunities to gain confidence in their decision.

-Spring semester offers a unique opportunity for employers to review the entire candidate pool before the Summer Offer Period begins.
+Spring semester offers a unique opportunity for employers to see the entire candidate pool before summer begins.
 Thus, we encourage all employers to recruit/interview students who have a known summer conflict.
-The spring semester events may be the last time employers see a student before an offer is accepted during the Summer Offer Period.
+The spring semester events may be the last time employers see a student before they accept an offer during the summer.